 In thinking about the evolution of GWP over thousands of years, I experienced something like what Merton experienced, except for the bits about winning a Nobel and almost bringing down the global financial system.
-I realized I needed a certain kind of math, then discovered that it exists and is called the Itô calculus.
+I realized I needed a certain kind of math, then discovered that it exists.

 The calculus of Isaac Newton and Gottfried Leibniz excels at describing smooth arcs, such as the path of Halley’s Comet.
 Like the rocket in the BBC documentary, the comet’s mathematical situation is always changing.
 As it boomerangs across the solar system, it experiences a smoothly varying pull from the sun, strongest at the perihelion, weakest when the comet is out beyond Neptune.
 If at some moment the comet is hurtling by the sun at 50 kilometers per second, then a second later, or a nanosecond later, it won’t be, not exactly.
 And the rate at which the comet’s speed is changing is itself always changing.